Have Fun & Learn to Dive Safely with SCUBA CLASS!

 Bring along a buddy to join in the fun!

 Lesson 1 - Gas Narcosis!
 Gnome more drinking & diving!

 The PADI Open Water Diver card is the most recognised diving certification in the world.

-It consists of three sections:
+The course consists of three sections:

 - This is the academic section of the course.